 Parenting coordinators are a child-oriented means of alternative dispute resolution.
 These specially trained and accredited third parties aim to teach healthier and more appropriate problem-solving skills to parents and enable them to make decisions together regarding the parenting of their children.
 Poor communication is one of the cornerstones of a high-conflict custody case, and parenting coordinators help you improve your skills in this area.
 Although they can and will make decisions for you if no agreement can be reached, their goal is to help you and your spouse reach an accord on your own.
 It’s an ability that will serve you and your children well.

-For assistance in resolving your difficult North Carolina custody dispute, contact Haas Tharrington today.
+For assistance in resolving your difficult North Carolina custody dispute, contact Haas & Associates today.
 We look forward to helping you and your former spouse put your differences behind you and focus on developing a healthier co-parenting relationship.